mister-scott/simpletest/README.md

 - Preventing code spaghetti by enforced test segmentation
 - Offering a minimal set of features
 - Ensuring a full test series can be self contained
-- Supporting both GUI and CLI workflows
+- Supporting both GUI and headless workflows
 - Maintaining a modular, maintainable architecture

 ## Features
 - Dual interface support:
   - Graphical user interface for interactive test management
-  - Command-line interface for automation and scripting
+  - Headless mode for automation and scripting
 - Ability to run individual tests or a series of tests
 - Real-time output display of test results
 - Graphing capabilities for test data visualization